Aesculus indica

 Aesculus indica, commonly known as the Indian horse-chestnut or Himalayan horse chestnut, is a species of deciduous broad-leaved tree in the family Sapindaceae.

 Description

-Aesculus indica is an attractive tree growing to 30–40 ft with a spread of about 35–50 ft.
+Aesculus indica is a tree growing to 30–40 ft with a spread of about 35–50 ft.
 It is hardy to 0 F, USDA zones 7–9.
 It is in flower from June to July, and the seeds ripen in October.
 The flowers are hermaphroditic and with plentiful white blossoms during May and June pollinated by bees.
-Its large leaves 10–20 cm long by 2–6 cm wide are also ornamental and the mature tree forms a beautiful round canopy.
+Its large leaves 10–20 cm long by 2–6 cm wide are also ornamental and the mature tree forms a round canopy.

 Distribution

 It is common along the Himalayan Lowlands, between Kashmir and Western Nepal at elevations between 900 and 3,000 metres.
 In the British Isles it is popular in many parks and estates where it was introduced in the mid-19th century.
 It is also found in many parts of the US.
 The commercial collection of its seeds for flour production seems to have impacted on the natural distribution of this species.